Naples, the great Easter Nativity scene returns to the church of San Nicola a Pistaso

 The work, created according to the canons of the eighteenth-century Neapolitan nativity scene, is enriched this year with new scenes taken from the Gospels, set in a setting inspired by the urban and rural landscapes of the Kingdom of Naples between the 18th and 19th centuries.
 The Easter nativity scene, also known as “Tomb of Characters”, has its roots in the 15th century and is linked to the tradition of the Sacred Mountains of Northern Italy, recognized as UNESCO heritage, and to the famous “Lamentations over the Dead Christ”, spread in the same period.

-The route winds through eighteen scenes, From Escape to Egypt to the Resurrection of Christ, including significant episodes such as the Baptism of Jesus, Expulsion of the Merchants from the Temple, Miracle of the Blind Man and the suggestive Last Supper.
+The route winds through eighteen scenes, From Escape to Egypt to the Resurrection of Christ, including significant episodes such as the Baptism of Jesus, the Expulsion of the Merchants from the Temple, Miracle of the Blind Man and the suggestive Last Supper.
 Particularly touching is the representation of the Jesus' falls under the Cross, which guides visitors along a Circular Via Crucis, culminating in the dramatic Crucifixion and in the triumph of the Resurrection.

 To enrich the experience, an original activity for the little ones: the children are asked to identify a character “out of context” in exchange for a small prize, making the visit also a moment of learning and fun.
 In addition to the nativity scene, visitors will be able to discover the exhibition “The Treasures of San Nicola in Pistaso”, which exhibits ancient furnishings and unpublished documents of theArchconfraternity of Porters and Chairmen, dedicated to St. Michael the Archangel in Pistasi.